-The Rules of the United States Golf Association govern play.
+The Rules of Golf as approved by the USGA and R&A Rules Limited govern play.
 See applicable tournament or qualifying round Notice to Competitors, Tournament and Qualifier Information and AJGA Code of Conduct and Pace of Play Policies for additional Local Rules.
 Complete text of Rules and Appendix I may be found in the current “Rules of Golf.”
 Unless otherwise provided, penalty for breach of a Local Rule or Condition is two strokes in stroke play or loss of hole in match play.
 In the Rules of Golf, the gender used in relation to any person is understood to include both genders.

-DISCONTINUANCE OF PLAY: Optimal condition as prescribed an Appendix I is in effect.
+DISCONTINUANCE OF PLAY: Optional condition as prescribed an Appendix I is in effect.
 Reference Rule 6-8, 6-8b and its note.

 PRACTICE BETWEEN HOLES: Practice between holes is NOT authorized in stroke play competitions.
 Reference Rule 7-2 and note 2.

 CADDIES/GOLF CARS: Except when permitted by the AJGA National Headquarters, players are prohibited from using caddies or golf cars without prior medical approval.
 Players are responsible for carrying their own bag during the competitive round.
 In stroke play, penalty for breach of this rule is two strokes per hole, maximum of four strokes per round.
 In stroke play, use of any unauthorized caddie or golf car shall be discontinued immediately upon discovering that a breach has occurred.
 Otherwise, the player shall be disqualified.

 TRANSPORTATION: Optional Condition as prescribed in Appendix I is in effect.
 Exception: a player may ride in designated shuttles, and may accept transportation from a Rules Official.